C. Wade McClusky: World War II

 The confused attack order was later explained as a radio error due to multiple people speaking at the same time.
-McClusky had been a fighter pilot prior to becoming Air Group Commander and was very familiar with dive bombing doctrine, as was Best.
-McClusky's decision to lead his squadron in attacking the closer Kaga was in keeping with doctrine that stated it was the commander on the scene that could make the decision as to what target to bomb.
+McClusky had been a fighter pilot before becoming Air Group Commander and was familiar with dive bombing doctrine, as was Best.
+McClusky's decision to lead his squadron against Kaga was in keeping with doctrine that allowed the on-scene commander to choose targets.

-Within minutes, three of the four Japanese carriers had been turned into burning hulks, with the Sōryū being hit by Yorktown's dive bombers.
+Within minutes, three of the four Japanese carriers had been turned into burning hulks.
+The Sōryū had been hit by Yorktown's dive bombers.
 The remaining carrier of the Japanese fleet, Hiryū, was damaged six hours later.
-The actual sinking of all four carriers was done by torpedoes from Japanese escort ships as the Japanese were unable to move their crippled carriers and did not want them to be captured.
+The crippled carriers were sunk by torpedoes from Japanese escort ships to prevent their capture.

-McClusky, for his vital contribution to the outcome of this pivotal battle, was awarded the Navy Cross.
+McClusky was awarded the Navy Cross for his actions.

 Later in World War II, he commanded the escort carrier USS Corregidor.

 After the war

 McClusky served in a variety of staff and shore positions in the later 1940s.
 During the Korean War, he was chief of staff to the commanders of the First and Seventh Fleets.
 He commanded Naval Air Station Glenview, Illinois, in 1952–53, and the Boston Group of the Atlantic Reserve Fleet in 1954–56.
-McClusky retired from active duty in July 1956 as a Captain but was promoted administratively to Rear Admiral.
+McClusky retired from active duty in July 1956 as a captain but was promoted administratively to rear admiral.
 U.S. Navy policy at the time allowed officers who earned a personal award for heroism (his Navy Cross) to advance one grade upon retirement but without pay.
-This policy was unofficially known as a promotion to "tombstone Admiral" with the thought being the individual would have that rank inscribed on his tombstone.
+This policy was unofficially known as a tombstone promotion with the thought being the individual would have that rank inscribed on his tombstone.
 The policy ended in the early 1960s.
-Admiral McClusky's tombstone at the United States Naval Academy cemetery has his rank inscribed as Rear Admiral.
+Admiral McClusky's tombstone at the United States Naval Academy cemetery has his rank inscribed as rear admiral.

 The Buffalo and Erie County Naval and Military Park has commissioned and dedicated a bronze sculpture of McClusky's likeness.
 It stands in the museum.